 This week the British Film Institute (BFI) published a report making grand claims for the government’s ‘tax reliefs’ for the film industry.
 Under this scheme — which is misnamed because it involves subsidies paid out whether or not a company has a tax liability — taxpayers stump up 25 per cent of the cost of making a film so long as 80 per cent of the budget is spent in Britain.
 This scheme, claims the BFI, cost taxpayers £632 million in 2016 but ‘helped’ the film industry generate £2 billion in tax revenues.
 These two figures are put together to suggest that, without the taxpayer support, such tax revenues would not have been forthcoming.

 Dig deeper, and a different picture emerges.
-You might ask: how many of the films which are subsidised through this scheme actually make a profit?
+The ‘tax reliefs’ are available to all films made in the Britain – either Hollywood blockbusters or genuinely British films, with home-grown creative teams.
+As for the British films how many actually make a profit?
 We have an answer because the BFI presented some figures in 2013.
-Of the 613 British films made between 2003 and 2010, just 43 — a mere 7 per cent — actually made a profit.
+Of 613 British films made between 2003 and 2010, just 43 — a mere seven per cent — actually made a profit.
 Taxpayers, in other words, are being obliged to subsidise a business whose output results in financial failure 93 per cent of the time.

 Of the films that did manage to recover their costs, we are not told how many would have been made without subsidies.
 But it is spurious to add up the taxes paid by the film industry, balance them against the subsidies paid by the taxpayer and declare it a great success if the former is bigger than the latter.
 If the film industry did not have hundreds of millions of tax money thrown at it, fewer films would be made.
 But those which were made would almost certainly be the financially viable ones — the ones whose makers were confident would attract an audience.